I coded the proof of concept of Apple DocViewer. Not because I wanted to, but to create what had been beyond the grasp of others.

 I walked over and asked and got some info from someone in printer driver engineering, possibly from Jay Patel.

 Some time after the 1989 earthquake I spent I think a couple of months or more working all awake time outside my day job responsibility to implement a proof of concept.
-I named the project Dawn because I worked until dawn, many days or weeks.
+I named the project Dawn because I worked until dawn, many days and weeks.
 I neglected an excellent Japanese class that was provided by Apple.
 I neglected my friends, who once were so worried I didn’t show up and didn’t answer the phone, they started calling hospitals thinking I had an accident.
 I wanted to get it working.
 And I did.

 After technical documentation people inside Apple saw this proof of concept they considered this their ticket to electronic distribution of documentation, Apple would use it.
 That was 1990.